Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Problem formulation

-This paper studies the problem of perimeter control between two homogeneous regions.
-A cordon-shaped urban network is investigated as in \cite{geroliminis_optimal_2013, zhou_model-free_2021}, with the inner region representing a city center, as shown in Figure \ref{fig: corden}.
-Traffic demand for an Origin-Destination (OD) pair from region $i$ to region $j$ at time $t$ is denoted as $q_{ij}(t)$.
-The inner and outer regions have different MFDs due to the difference in capacity to accommodate vehicles in the road networks within the city center and the surrounding region, defined as $G_i(n_i(t))$ as illustrated in Figure \ref{fig: MFD}.
-Given the total number of vehicles with presence in region $i$ at time $t$, denoted as $n_i(t)$, the total trip completion rate for this region $i$, denoted as $M_i(t)$, can be determined using the corresponding MFD, which comprises both the intraregional trip completion, i.e., $M_{ii}(t)$ and the interregional transfer flow, i.e., $M_{ij}(t) \: (i\neq j)$ with $i, j \in \{1,2\}$.
-In order to protect both regions from being overflown by possible high traffic demand, the percentage of the transfer flow allowed to go across the region perimeter at time $t$ is regulated by two perimeter controllers denoted as $u_{ij}(t) \: (i\neq j)$.
-A list of all notations used in this paper, including the notations used in defining the RL algorithm and the antifragile terms, is summarized in Table~\ref{tab: notation}.
+This paper studies perimeter control between two homogeneous cordon-shaped urban networks, as in \cite{geroliminis_optimal_2013}, with the inner region representing a city center, as shown in Fig. \ref{fig: corden}.
+The total number of vehicles in region $i$ at time $t$ is denoted as $n_i(t)$, while the Origin-Destination (OD) from region $i$ to region $j$ can be further divided as $n_{ij}(t)$.
+The inner and outer regions are assumed to have different MFDs to represent the capacity difference of accommodating vehicles within the network between the city center and the surrounding region, which are defined as $G_i(n_i(t))$ as illustrated in Fig. \ref{fig: MFD}.
+The total trip completion rate $M_i(t)$ for region $i$ at time $t$ can be determined through the corresponding MFD, which comprises both the intraregional trip completion $M_{ii}(t)$ and the interregional transfer flow $M_{ij}(t) \: (i\neq j)$ with $i, j \in \{1,2\}$.
+While $q_{i}(t)$ denotes the new demand within region $i$ at time $t$, $q_{ij}(t)$ represents the additional demand based on the OD.
+To protect a certain region from being overflown by high traffic demand, the percentage of the transfer flow $M_{ij}(t)$ allowed to pass across the boundary is regulated by the perimeter controllers, denoted as $u_{ij}(t) \: (i\neq j)$ with $i, j \in \{1,2\}$.
+All notations applied in this work, including those in the following sections, are summarized in Table \ref{tab: notation}.

 Eq. \ref{eq: n_ii} describes the change rate of the intraregional vehicle accumulation of region $i$.
-It is the sum of intraregional traffic demand in this region, denoted as $q_{ii}(t)$, together with the perimeter control regulated transfer flow from region $j$ to region $i$, defined as $u_{ji}(t)\cdot M_{ji}(t)$, then deducted by the trip completion within region $i$, denoted as $M_{ii}(t)$.
-Likewise, the change rate of interregional traffic accumulation, as in Eq. \ref{eq: n_ij} shows, is the difference between the interregional traffic demand, denoted as $q_{ij}(t)$, and the regulated transfer flow $u_{ij}(t)\cdot M_{ij}(t)$:
+It is the sum of the traffic demand in this region $q_{ii}(t)$ and the perimeter control regulated transfer flow $u_{ji}(t)\cdot M_{ji}(t)$, then deducted by trip completion $M_{ii}(t)$.
+Likewise, the change rate of interregional traffic accumulation, as Eq. \ref{eq: n_ij} shows, is the difference between the interregional traffic demand $q_{ij}(t)$ and the regulated transfer flow $u_{ij}(t)\cdot M_{ij}(t)$: